 Clean dabber after use

 After you take a dab, there will inevitably be some sticky residue remaining on the dabber—wipe it off!
 Use a lighter to heat the end of the dabber and wipe the sticky leftovers onto a paper towel.
-This will ensure the person dabbing after you has a clean tool to use.
+This will ensure the person dabbing after you have a clean tool to use.
 Nobody likes grabbing a sticky dabber or tasting your leftovers.

 Clean nail after use